Your Ultimate Guide to Working from Home: Tips, Tricks, Home Office Design

 1. A dedicated office desk

 Your office table will be your busiest furniture among everything else on this list; in fact, your desk serves a function even after your work.
 It is used to keep your laptop or computer in place while you do your work.
 It is needed when you are writing or doing your regular office tasks.
 After work, your computer table will serve as a storage unit to keep your files organised and ready for the next day.
 That is why it is important to carefully weigh your choices when purchasing an office desk.

 Types of Office Desks

-Like a writing desk, a computer desk is space-efficient and is built with simplicity as it features a minimalist design.
+Like a writing desk, a computer desk is space-efficient and built with simplicity, as it features a minimalist design.

 A corner desk is designed to fit the corner of a room.
 It has two sides that meet at an angle, like an L-shaped office table, providing you with an extra working surface.
 A corner desk uses less space compared to other office table variations of the same size since it is meant to be located on a corner, giving you more floor space for other furniture to fit in.

 A corner desk is ideal if you need to work in your bedroom.

 A dual-sided desk can be used if you share an office space with your partner or if you need a wider desktop for your tasks.
 As it is more expansive than a conventional desk, a dual-sided desk is recommended for large or shared home office spaces.